Five most common vector file formats.

 The Basics of Vector Format Files

-In the world of large format printing and graphics designs, the word “vector format” is often thrown back and forth.
+So, what is a vector format?
+In the world of large-format printing and graphics designs, the word “vector format” is often thrown back and forth.
 All of our custom feather flag designs are designed using Adobe Illustrator or Photoshop.
 Our preferred software is Adobe Illustrator since it allows us to create small files that are fully vectorized and easy to email.
-Before I proceed to describe what is a vector file and how it is useful, let’s go over some the most common vector formats.
+Before we describe what a vector file is and how it is useful, let’s go over some of the most common vector formats.

 Is My File a True Vector File?

+Wondering what a vector file format is?
 Typically, any of the formats listed above are true vector files, but sometimes the files end up being flattened images saved into a vector file.
 Flattened images are graphics that have been combined into a single layer.
-These types of files are hard to work with and typically do now allow us to re-scale for large format printed or make other changes to the layout.
+These types of files are hard to work with and typically do not allow us to re-scale for large-format printing or make other changes to the layout.

-The image below shows what a vector file should look like when it is opened.
+The image below shows what the look of a vector format is when it is opened.
 Vector files should have several layers under the layers tab.
-In the image below, you can see 5 layers.
+In the image of what a vector file is below, you can see five layers.
 These layers include the logo on top, the “Community” text, and the double-sided 12ft banner flag template.
-These make up the layers of this vector adobe illustrator file.
-The text and logos themselves also break down into smaller layers, but to keep this basic, we will not discuss those.
+These make up the layers of this vector Adobe Illustrator file.
+The text and logos themselves also break down into smaller layers, but we will avoid discussing those to keep things simple.
 When a file is a true vector file, we can change the layout as we like.
-In the below image, we can move the text anywhere we like, change the colors or size, and it will not destroy the image quality.
+In the below image, we can move the text anywhere we want or change the colors and size without compromising the image quality.

-To open a vector file, Adobe Illustrator is required.
-If you do not have access to it, you can send us your files and we can check for you.
+Adobe Illustrator is required to open a vector file.
+If you do not have access to that program, you can send us your files, and we can review them for you.
 We do not charge for layout services or file inspections.
 Click Here to submit a file to us.

-After reading this brief explanation of vector files, I hope you no longer need to ask “What is a vector format?”
-In short, vector files allow us to print extremely large custom feather flags, without destroying your artwork.
-Standard images would blur or turn into jagged pixelated squares, but vector formats will retain their sharpness no matter what size we make it.
+After reading this brief explanation of what a vector file is, we hope you now have a clear understanding and no longer need to ask, “What is a vector format?”
+In short, vector files allow us to print extremely large custom feather flags and vinyl banners without destroying your artwork.
+Standard images would blur or turn into jagged pixelated squares, but vector formats will retain their sharpness no matter what size we make them.

-Hopefully, everyone had a nice and relaxing Labor Day weekend.
-If you’ve been putting off purchasing outdoor promotional flags then now is the time to get the ball rolling.
-CLICK HERE to view our customer banner flags page.
+If you’ve been putting off purchasing outdoor promotional flags, then now is the time to get the ball rolling.
+View our customer banner flags today.

 Leave a Comment